EGLE Waste Webinar Series

 In this webinar, attendees will learn about what to expect for an inspection and the specific records an inspector will want to see.
 It will cover records that need to be maintained (e.g. waste characterizations, monthly waste inventory, uniform manifests, land disposal restriction notifications, etc.) and provide an overview of what happens when an inspector comes to your facility.

-- View the Federal Hazardous Waste Generator Improvement Rules and Aerosol Cans as Universal Waste Webinar
+Federal Hazardous Waste Generator Improvement Rules and Aerosol Cans as a Universal Waste

 In this webinar attendees will learn the basics about Michigan's universal waste regulations.
 Attendees will learn why the universal waste regulations exist, what a universal waste is, and how universal waste must be handled and disposed to meet the universal waste partial exemption from hazardous waste regulation.